AdaCore/spark2014/docs/lrm/source/subprograms.rst

       :Trace Unit: FE 6.1.6 LR A ghost entity shall not be referenced from within the expression of a predicate specification of a non-ghost subtype.

+   .. todo:: I am not sure we need the following rule.
+Decide after release 1.

 #.
 All subcomponents of a ghost object shall be initialized by the
    elaboration of the declaration of the object.